Hydee23/AI-ML-Engineering-Tasks-DevelopersHub/README.md

 ### Key Insights

-* **Negative Constraints:** Explicitly programming what the model cannot do is the primary defense for medical AI liability.
+1. Explicitly programming what the model cannot do is the primary defense for medical AI liability.
-* **Token Stability:** Infinite memory loops eventually crash APIs; a sliding window is mandatory for production-safe conversational state.
+2. Infinite memory loops eventually crash APIs; a sliding window is mandatory for production-safe conversational state.

 ### Tech Stack